ARam2142/ARam2142/README.md

 # Andres Ramirez 🤓

-Hi there! and Welcome to my GitHub profile, check out my cool web apps
+Hi there! and Welcome to my GitHub profile, check out my cool web apps.
+Stay tuned! there will be more to come

 LinkedIn: https://www.linkedin.com/in/andres-ramirez12/